digital-asset/daml/docs/source/getting-started/installation.rst

 You need to install:

 1. `Visual Studio Code <https://code.visualstudio.com/download>`_.
-For best experience, make sure the ``code`` command is available (it is enabled by default on both Linux and Windows, though in both case only for new terminals opened _after_ the installation; for macOS, follow additional instructions `here <https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line>`_).
+For best experience, make sure the ``code`` command is available (it is enabled by default on both Linux and Windows, though in both cases only for new terminals opened _after_ the installation; for macOS, follow additional instructions `here <https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line>`_).
 2. JDK 8 or greater.
 If you don't already have a JDK installed, try `AdoptOpenJDK <https://adoptopenjdk.net>`_.

    As part of the installation process you might need to set up the ``JAVA_HOME`` variable.
 You can find here the instructions on how to do it on :doc:`Windows,macOS, and Linux <path-variables>`.